-- Registration with Nursing Council of New Zealand (NCNZ) - A current Annual Practicing Certificate (APC) and scope appropriate to place of work - Completion of an undergraduate (leading to registration) or post graduate program in mental health or intellectual disability nursing. - Demonstrates an understanding of the significance of and obligations under Te Tiriti o Waitangi, including how to apply Te Tiriti principles in a meaningful way in the nursing role - A commitment to achieving equitable outcomes for Māori - A personal commitment to on-going learning and development including attainment/maintenance of PDRP - Full drivers licence
+- Registration with Nursing Council of New Zealand (NCNZ) - A current Annual Practicing Certificate (APC) and scope appropriate to place of work - Completion of an undergraduate (leading to registration) or post graduate program in mental health or intellectual disability nursing. - This role places a very strong emphasis on cultural understanding our own and others and the value that differing perspectives bring to our work.
+It requires someone who feels very grounded in their own culture, who can also generate appreciation of the value that all cultures add to our shared understanding, in others. - Demonstrates an understanding of the significance of and obligations under Te Tiriti o Waitangi, including how to apply Te Tiriti principles in a meaningful way in the nursing role - ability to engage with cultural diversity in healthcare contexts, and translate this to effective mental health and addictions practice; - A personal commitment to on-going learning and development including attainment/maintenance of PDRP - Full drivers licence